sanumuhammedc/be-clean/README.md

-PROBLEM STATEMENT:
+## PROBLEM STATEMENT
 "Seashores are major tourist attractions.
 But cleanliness in our seashores is very low.
 How can we mitigate this issue with the leverage of technology?
 Specifically, how can we design an application that allows users to identify areas in need of cleaning, organize and participate in cleaning events, and receive rewards for their efforts?"

+## SOLUTION
-SOLUTION: BeClean - A Community-Driven SeaShore Cleanliness Ensuring Application.
+BeClean - A Community-Driven SeaShore Cleanliness Ensuring Application.
 With BeClean, users can upload pictures of places that have to be cleaned.
 Once the admin verifies the authenticity of the pictures, they’ll be listed in the app as a task.
 So